hackclub/hackclub/workshops/hello_bot/README.md

 # Setting Up Repl.it

 Create a new Node.js Repl on [Repl.it](https://repl.it/).
-If you follow the next step exactly, when you click run you Repl will automatically download and install Discord.js as a dependancy.
+If you follow the next step exactly, when you click run you Repl will automatically download and install `discord.js` as a dependancy. `discord.js` has several optional dependancies that can be used to speed it up.
+NPM does not install any of these automatically.
 The list of optional dependencies and how to install them will be included at the bottom of this workshop.

-Now that `discord.js` is installed we can start to actually code our bot. # Discord.js Basics The documentation for `discord.js` can be found [here](http://discord.js.org/).
+# Discord.js Basics

+The documentation for `discord.js` can be found [here](http://discord.js.org/).
 First, we need to require `discord.js` so that we can use it in `index.js`.
 We can do that using this code:
 ```js
 const Discord = require("discord.js");
 ```